Etxebarri (Bilbao metro)

 Etxebarri is a station on lines 1 and 2 of the Bilbao metro.
 It is the southern terminus of line 1.
 The station is located in the municipality of Etxebarri, part of the Bilbao metropolitan area.
 It was opened in 2005.
 The station is on Fuenlabrada street, next to a park and ride parking facility.

 The Euskotren Trena commuter railway network has a station with the same name at a distance of about 550 metres, but the two stations are not connected.

 Services

 The station is served by the line 1 to Ibarbengoa and Plentzia, and also by line 2 from Basauri to Santurtzi.

-Connecting bus services are provided by EtxebarriBus, a local bus service managed by the Etxebarri municiaplity.
+Connecting bus services are provided by EtxebarriBus, a local bus service managed by the Etxebarri municipality.
 The metro station is the starting point of the two lines of the system; line 1 connects the station with the neighborhood of Santa Marina, crossing the main urban area of the city, while line 2 links the metro station with the Legizamon area.